App2App support (public preview)¶

-BankID with biometrics supports a direct App2App based authentication flow, where the user directly jumps in and out of the BankID App, without the merchant app opening an in-app browser.
+BankID with biometrics supports a direct app-to-app based authentication flow, where the user directly jumps in and out of the BankID App, without the merchant app needing to open an in-app browser.

 That information is required so that we can be reasonably sure the flow will start correctly.